ConductVision Software – Fear Conditioning

 3.3 Configure Video Tracking

-To configure video tracking parameters, double click on the experiment under the folder "FC Protocols" and go to "FC Detection" tab.
+To configure video tracking parameters, double click on the experiment under the folder "FC Protocols" and go to the FC Detection tab.

 3.3.1 Tracking Parameters

-- Video File Path – if the video source is file, the video file needs to be loaded
+- Video File Path - If the video source is file, the video file needs to be loaded

-- Preview – in live tracking mode, the user can preview the maze; stop preview will produce a thumbnail that can be used for drawing the tracking areas
+- Preview - In live tracking mode, the user can preview the maze.
+Stop preview will produce a thumbnail that can be used for drawing the tracking areas

-- Draw cage – Draw cage bound rectangle as a tracking area
+- Draw Cage - Draw cage bound rectangle as a tracking area

-- Camera ID – in case of multiple cages, camera ID needs to be assigned to each cage properly.
-Connect one camera to the computer, the cameraId field will have one camera ID and you can assign it to the cage.
-Then connect one more camera to the computer, the field will have two camera IDs, assign the second camera ID to the second cage.
+- Camera ID - In case of multiple cages, camera ID needs to be assigned to each cage properly.
+Connect one camera to the computer, assign the camera ID to the cage.
+Then connect additional cameras sequentially and assign each camera ID to the corresponding cage.
 For example, if you have four cages, continue this process to assign the four cameras to four cages so that each cage has a unique camera ID.

 3.3.2 Freeze Score and Stimulus Visualization

-Freeze circle – turns yellow when the current frame is a freeze frame and turns off when the frame is not a freeze frame.
-Turns red when the freezing frames become a freezing episode (the consecutive freeze frame duration exceeds the freezing criteria).
+- Freeze Circle - Turns yellow when the current frame is a freeze frame and turns off when the frame is not a freeze frame.
+Turns red when the freezing frames become a freezing episode (the consecutive freeze frame duration exceeds the freezing criteria)

 3.3.3 Freezing Episode